dvcoders/constitution/constitution.md

 	- Insulting or bias towards any gender, race, ethnicity, etc. (as mentioned above).
 - Inadequate knowledge for officer position or underwhelming improvement in knowledge since election.
 	- Ex.
 Maintainer unfamiliar with Git, 2 months later, still unfamiliar.
-- Other immediate issues deemed important.
+- Other immediate issues deemed important by the kernel.

 An impeachment may be initiated by any kernel member or general member.
 Once an impeachment is in place, a fifty-percent vote by general members is required to complete the impeachment.